ianlennymatthews/jane-challenge/README.md

 # Project Overview:

-This project is an implementation of a script the reads a listing of game resutls for a soccer league, returning the top teams at the end of a given match.
+This project is an implementation of a script the reads a listing of game results for a soccer league, returning the top teams at the end of a given match.

 ## Table of Contents